System Design Space

 Alexei Starovoitov

 Creator of eBPF.
-Worked at PLUMgrid, then at Facebook/Meta.
+Worked at PLUMgrid and later at Facebook/Meta.

 Brendan Gregg